Nexmo/station/_use_cases/en/sms-customer-support.md

 gem 'dotenv-rails'
 ```

-> *Note*: To initialize the Nexmo Server SDK you will need to pass it your [API key and secret](https://dashboard.nexmo.com/settings).
+> *Note*: To initialize the Server SDK you will need to pass it your [API key and secret](https://dashboard.nexmo.com/settings).
 We highly recommend that you do not store your API credentials in your code but to use environment variables instead.

 With the library initialized the application can now [send an SMS](/api/sms#send-an-sms).
 Only send a response if this was the first message on this ticket.